willemt/raft/HOWTO.rst

 log_poll
 --------
-For this callback the user needs to remove the most oldes log entry [#].
+For this callback the user needs to remove the most oldes log entry [#]_.
 The log MUST be saved to disk before this callback returns.

 This callback only needs to be implemented to support log compaction.

-.. [#] The log entry at the front of the log

 log_pop
 -------
-For this callback the user needs to remove the most youngest log entry [#].
+For this callback the user needs to remove the most youngest log entry [#]_.
 The log MUST be saved to disk before this callback returns.

+.. [#] The log entry at the front of the log
 .. [#] The log entry at the back of the log